-For Early Childhood Module - Strengths items, the following categories and action levels are used:
+For the Strengths items, the following categories and action levels are used:

-- 0 Well-developed or centerpiece strength; may be used as a protective factor and a centerpiece of a strength-based plan. - 1 Useful strength is evident but requires some effort to maximize the strength.
-Strength might be used and built upon in treatment. - 2 Strengths have been identified but require significant strength building efforts before they can be effectively utilized as part of a plan. - 3 An area in which no current strength is identified; efforts are needed to identify potential strengths.
+- 0 Well-developed centerpiece strength; may be used as a centerpiece in an intervention/action plan. - 1 Identified and useful strength.
+Strength will be used, maintained or built upon as part of the plan.
+May require some effort to develop strength into a centerpiece strength. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
+Identified but not useful. - 3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area.

-EC25.
-FAMILY STRENGTHS
+37. FAMILY STRENGTHS